 Justice watchdog says DEA botched deadly Honduras missions

-In this May 21, 2012, file photo, Hilda Lezama rests while recovering in a public hospital from the wounds caused during an attack involving U.S. helicopters in Ahuas, Mosquitia region, Honduras.
-The U.S. Drug Enforcement Administration misled the public, Congress and Justice Department officials about an aggressive strategy that led to a series of deadly confrontations involving agents in Honduras, government watchdogs wrote in a scathing report released May 24, 2017.
+The U.S. Drug Enforcement Administration misled the public, Congress and Justice Department officials about an aggressive yet poorly planned strategy that led to a series of deadly confrontations involving agents in Honduras, government watchdogs wrote in a scathing report released Wednesday.
+The offensive, known as Operation Anvil, involved U.S. State Department helicopters and a special team of DEA agents working with Honduran security forces to stop drug smuggling planes carrying cocaine into the country.

 Discussions